abhiwand/atk/doc/source/ad_inst_cloudera.rst

 In a default loadout, almost all of these fields will be left to their default, but there are four that need to be changed.

 1. Under the HBase section, click on the HBase Thrift Server dialogue and select master node of your cluster
 #.
-Under the HDFS section, click on the Secondary Name Node dialogue and select node01 of your cluster
+Under the :abbr:`HDFS (Hadoop Distributed File System)` section, click on the Secondary Name Node dialogue and select node01 of your cluster
 #.
 Under the YARN section, click on the JobHistory Server dialogue and select node01 of your cluster
 #.
 Under the ZooKeeper section, click on the Server dialogue and select node01, node02, node03 of your cluster